 Some of you may not not know this, but before I started this blog I was working on a novel for teens… in fact, I started blogging because I encountered writer’s block about 150 pages in!
 Young Adult (known as YA) has always been one of my favorite literary genres, and I’m not ashamed to admit that while I’m no longer a “young adult” I still love to curl up with these wonderful, often emotionally charged books.
 What most of you do know about me is that I also LOVE history, and the YA historical genre has really taken off in recent years.
 I’ve been taking more time to read lately, rather than binging on Netflix… which, while always fun and entertaining, is not a very productive use of my time.
-I created the Bookshelf section of my website to share some of my most recent reads with all of you.
-They won’t always be YA, but they will almost always have a historical component… because that’s how I roll!

 The first novel on the Bookshelf is Da Vinci’s Tiger.
 It was written by L.M.
 Elliott and published in 2015.
 The book takes place during the Florentine Renaissance and focuses on 16-year-old Ginevra de Benci, the subject of a famous portrait that was painted by a young Leonardo da Vinci.
 (For those of you interested in da Vinci’s eating habits I recommend taking a look at this post I wrote a while back).
 Historical fiction is a somewhat tricky genre– writers in this space must love research.
 In order to write a fictional story that takes place in a historical setting, one must remain true to the time period.
 This requires quite a bit of detective work– the further back in history you go, the more you must dig in and learn everything about that period.
 From daily life to politics to conflicts to gender roles, many details must be explored in order to create a believable setting and characters.